MasoodGit/frontend-nanodegree-neighborhood-map/README.md

 Then browse to http://127.0.0.1:8000 and Voilà!

 ## Usage
 At the top left in the app, there is an input box.
-Type in the name of a neighborhood you'd like to visit (e.g. *Shinjuku Station*) and the app will switch to that neighborhood.
+Type in the name of a neighborhood you'd like to visit (e.g. *Shinjuku*) and the app will switch to that neighborhood.

 On the right, there is a list view showing interesting places in the neighborhood.